yochaigal/cairn/wip/2e/saves.md

 ## Save Principles

 - When in doubt, ask whether the party has the time, resources, skills, or advantage to overcome a problem.
 If the answer is "no," then a save is usually warranted.
-If the answer is "I don't know" then a roll with the Die of Fate may be necessary.
+If the answer is "I don't know," then a roll with the Die of Fate may be necessary.
 - Feel free to say "no," but remember to offer an alternative.
 If the party cannot proceed due to circumstances beyond their control, give them another option to consider.
 - Character death should never come as a surprise.
 If the risk is so great that the outcome might be fatal, make sure the player understands what they're getting into.
-- Always provide _must_ multiple viable options for the PCs to choose from.
+- Always provide multiple viable options for the PCs to choose from.
 The more choices, the more interesting the situation becomes.
 - The outcome of a save need not be a simple binary.
 You can tailor the results based on the totality of input: the effort, forethought, resources, and skill that went into the roll.
 - Be transparent with players.
 This doesn't mean revealing all of the world's secrets, but provide each player with the maximum information their character might have.
 - Avoid requiring a dice roll whenever possible.
 If a PC can solve a problem using purely narrative components, _do not ask for a roll_.